magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 ```

 This is very interesting: whenever a component derefs a `ratom`, it
 automagically re-renders itself.
-Even this statement is not totally
+This statement is not totally true,
-true, because a Reagent component re-renders itself when it derefs a
+because a Reagent component re-renders itself when it derefs a `ratom`
-`ratom` only if the internal value of the `ratom` is not
+only if the internal value of the `ratom` is not
 [identical](https://github.com/reagent-project/reagent/pull/143) to
 the previous one.